-The red neurons takes a weighted average over the output of the blue neurons which corresponds to a nonlinear separation in the input space as indicated by the dashed red line.
+The input to the red neurons is a weighted average over the output of the blue neurons.
+Together with the nonlinearity of the red neurons this corresponds to a nonlinear separation in the input space as indicated by the dashed red line.